 Discover how we’re supporting good home initiatives locally.
 If you're a charity, you can find out more information below, along with details of how to register your interest.

-After over 10,000 volunteer hours, Brickmakers Arms now features lush greens and vibrant colours.
+Our 2021 B&Q Community Garden of the Year was named Brickmakers Wood, a local Ipswich charity and urban community garden, was previously an unmanaged site, used for illicit activity and littered with decades worth of rubbish and fly-tipping.
+Following involvement from over 3,000 volunteers, including local employees and disadvantaged young people, the space has been transformed into a tranquil and natural community garden, benefiting challenged individuals in the local area.
+After over 10,000 volunteer hours, Brickmakers Wood now features lush greens and vibrant colours.
 The wild wooded areas have been restored, and ponds, which are now teaming with wildlife have been installed.
 Interactive community involvement has been facilitated by the creation of a wild edible plant nursery, as well as a grassed amphitheatre for drama, music therapy and community events.
 Volunteers have also constructed a wheelchair-friendly tiered allotment to ensure growing your own is accessible for all.

 Supporting our communities during COVID-19